 Supporting Grieving Students and Families

+Held May 14, 2024.
 Grief and loss are universal human experiences that also include complicated and unique dimensions.
-Examine diverse dynamics of grief and loss that students and families are currently experiencing or may experience — loss of housing, death of a loved one, separation or divorce, loss of opportunity, and more.
+This session will examine diverse dynamics of grief and loss that students and families are currently experiencing or may experience — loss of housing, death of a loved one, separation or divorce, loss of opportunity, and more.
 In addition to developing a deeper understanding of grief and loss, we will explore multidimensional restorative approaches, strategies, and tools to best support grieving students and families, along with pathways for care and healing.

 A Deeper Dive into Social and Emotional Learning (SEL)